dirkpuge/glossary/misc.md

 ## Web Services

 A web service is a method of communication between two devices over a network.
+Such as an API.